rojarani-26/Crime-Data-Analysis/README.md

-# Crime Data Analysis in India (2022–2024)
+# 🚔 Crime Data Analysis in India (2022–2024)

-## 1. Project Overview
+## 📌 Project Overview
-This project performs an end-to-end Exploratory Data Analysis (EDA) on crime records in India to identify crime patterns, demographic insights, and operational performance indicators.
+This project performs an **end-to-end Exploratory Data Analysis (EDA)** on crime records in India to identify crime patterns, demographic insights, and operational performance indicators.

-The goal is to extract actionable insights that can help law enforcement agencies improve resource allocation and public safety strategies.
+The goal is to extract **actionable insights** that can help law enforcement agencies improve **resource allocation and public safety strategies**.

----

-## 2. Business Objective
+## 🎯 Business Objective
 The main objective of this project is to analyze crime trends and identify:

-- Crime distribution patterns
+🔹 Crime distribution patterns
-- City-wise crime concentration
+🔹 City-wise crime concentration
-- Seasonal and hourly crime trends
+🔹 Seasonal and hourly crime trends
-- Victim demographic patterns
+🔹 Victim demographic patterns
-- Police deployment efficiency
+🔹 Police deployment efficiency
-- Case closure performance
+🔹 Case closure performance

----

-## 3. Tools & Technologies
+## 🛠 Tools & Technologies
-- Python
-- Pandas
-- NumPy
-- Matplotlib
+This project was completed using the following tools:

+🐍 **Python**
+📊 **Pandas**
+🔢 **NumPy**
+📈 **Matplotlib**
-- Google Colab / Jupyter Notebook
+💻 **Google Colab / Jupyter Notebook**

----

-## 4. Dataset Information
+## 📂 Dataset Information
 The dataset contains **22,616 crime records** with the following attributes:

 | Column | Description |